John de Warenne, Earl of Surrey1

 Last Edited=28 May 2006

-Sir James Tylney-Long, 7th Bt. was born in 1736 at St. George Hanover Square, London, England.2 He was the son of Sir Robert Long, 6th Bt. and Lady Emma Child.2 He married, firstly, Hon.
-Harriet Bouverie, daughter of Sir Jacob des Bouverie, 1st Viscount Folkestone and Mary Clarke, on 10 July 1775.2 He married, secondly, Lady Catherine Sydney Windsor, daughter of Other Lewis Windsor, 4th Earl of Plymouth and Hon.
-Catherine Archer, on 26 July 1785.2 He died on 28 November 1794.2 He was buried at Draycot, Wiltshire, England.2 His will was probated on 24 December 1794.2,3
+Sir James Tylney-Long, 7th Bt. was born in 1736 at St. George Hanover Square, London, EnglandG.2 He was the son of Sir Robert Long, 6th Bt. and Lady Emma Child.2 He married, firstly, Hon.
+Harriet Bouverie, daughter of Jacob des Bouverie, 1st Viscount Folkestone and Mary Clarke, on 10 July 1775.2 He married, secondly, Lady Catherine Sydney Windsor, daughter of Other Lewis Windsor, 4th Earl of Plymouth and Hon.
+Catherine Archer, on 26 July 1785.2 He died on 28 November 1794.2 He was buried at Draycot, Wiltshire, EnglandG.2 His will was proven (by probate) on 24 December 1794.2,3

 Children of Sir James Tylney-Long, 7th Bt. and Lady Catherine Sydney Windsor